joeyb1901/FlightRankings/README.md

-This program is used to automate the processing of team ranking information.
+This program is used to automate the processing of team ranking information in an environment where the team members (A.K.A "flight members") are tasked with ranking their flight mates, including themself.

-The team I will be leading ("flight") is tasked with ranking everyone in the flight, including themselves, each week.
-In order to share feedback with each member effectively, I wanted to be able to show them their ranking according to the other flight members.

-The program processes all .xlsx files in a folder and creates corresponding output spreadsheet with a worksheet for each member of the flight.
-Their sheet shows them their average rank, how they ranked their peers and themself, and a histogram of how their peers ranked them.

-I want to further the automation by tracking the previous weeks so that by the end of the semester, each flight memeber can see a graph of how their ranking progressed throughout the semester.
+When run, the program processes the rankings found in the directoryIn folder (all .xlsx files) and creates a new folder called ProcessedData with a .xlsx for each week of rankings as well as a summary that tracks each flight member's progression over the weeks of ranking.

+The next step is to make the program more fool proof by detecting an error in the ranking inputs such as repeated names or missing names.
+I would also like it to account for the possibility of flight members dropping out midsemester, which will be reflected in the following weekly rankings.
+I would also like it to be more flexible with contingencies such as members not having to rank themself.

-More instructions to come :)
+More to come :)